thomasa88/ParametricText/docs/issues.rst

 For better support when reporting an issue, please include the steps you performed and the result.
 Also include copies of any error messages.

+Enabling :ref:`troubleshooting mode<settings>` and copying the output from the text commands terminal is also recommended.